thoughthollow/Bulk_PDFs_and_Emails/README.md

 # Bulk_PDFs_and_Emails
-R scripts for creating PDFs and emails in bulk, along with the R Markdown for a PDF template
+R scripts for creating PDFs and also emails in bulk, along with the R Markdown for a PDF template.